Introducing the Peppermint Sustainable Shopping Guides: Brisbane Edition

 We say: The true definition of a hidden gem, this tiny shop on Latrobe Terrace (look for a sweetly painted mural that weaves around textured wooden doors) is filled with delights handpicked by passionate owner Becky Hutson.
 Formerly known as Sun & Co, Becky rebranded to Little Batch Store in 2020 and refreshed the space, adding both the signature mural and minimalist timber shelving to show off locally-made ceramics, bath and body products, jewellery, linen fashion and more.

 28 Latrobe Terrace, Paddington QLD 4064 | instagram.com/littlebatchstore

 They say: “Luna and Sun are a sustainable, cruelty-free clothing brand and all their items are made right here in Brisbane.
-They make comfortable, linen wardrobe staples for sizes 6-18.
-They also have several items that can be worn throughout pregnancy, breastfeeding and beyond.”
+We aim to bring sustainable fashion to a mainstream shopping centre and hopefully educate a few of the shoppers while we’re there!”